Be included ... Be connected

 We are also proud to offer all our children in Reception class a Geobook to take home.
 This also offers the opportunity for them to access their remote learning.

-The use of digital technology to support teaching and learning has always been a strong feature of the Enfield Learning Trust (ELT).
+The use of digital technology to support teaching and learning has always been a strong feature of the ELT Partnership.
 This has been given renewed emphasis by the recent lockdown and the need to enable continuity of the curriculum at home through remote teaching and learning.

 To achieve this, we will need to make learning challenging, interesting, rewarding and fun for our pupils.
 In turn pupils will take more control of their own learning in their own time.
 There are many tools available to help us create this type of learning environment - 1:1 devices will be pivotal in enabling this journey.